 Exemptions, however, contrast strongly with other policies in the way they offer flexibility.
-For example, emissions charges offer flexibility to polluters regarding their chosen levels of emissions to take advantage of the private information firms have about their own abatement costs.
+Policies like emission charges offer flexibility to polluters regarding their chosen levels of emissions to take advantage of the private information firms have about their own abatement costs.
 Exemptions, in contrast, offer discretion to regulatory agencies, allowing for flexible adjustments to otherwise uniformly imposed limits.
-Under an exemption, polluters still lack flexibility over their emissions levels (specifically, polluters may not legally exceed even adjusted limits and gain no legal benefits by over-complying with limits).
+Under an exemption, polluters still lack flexibility over their emissions levels (specifically, polluters may not legally exceed even adjusted limits and gain no legal benefits by overcomplying with limits).

-The cases we have identified in which exemptions improve welfare assume a great deal of information on the part of the regulator.
+This welfare-improving exemption case assumes a great deal of information on the part of the regulator.
 To make optimal exemption decisions, the regulator would require perfect knowledge of the production and abatement costs of each polluting firm, the damage costs associated with pollution, and consumer preferences and the labor supply.
 It is unlikely that she would possess all this information in reality.
 Indeed, in most cases, it is the firms' role to submit exemption applications seeking to reduce their regulatory burden.
 If firms can misrepresent their costs to the regulator, then the welfare gains we have identified may not be achieved.
-Worse yet, a regulator may exploit her discretion by granting an exemption when it is not merited, which reduces welfare by either granting too many exemptions (reducing efficiency) or by granting them to the wrong entities (reducing cost-effectiveness).
+Worse yet, a regulator may exploit her discretion by granting an exemption when it is not merited, which reduces welfare either by granting too many exemptions (reducing efficiency) or by granting them to the wrong entities (reducing cost-effectiveness).
 To capture these failures, we also consider cases in which the elements in the regulator's optimand are not weighted equally, either across components (firm profits, household consumption utility, and environmental damages) or across communities.
-If the regulator is captured by an industry, concerns herself only with a local jurisdiction, or cares only about the interests of certain communities, her exemption decisions undermine efficiency and perhaps cost-effectiveness.
+If the regulator is captured by an industry, concerns herself only with a local jurisdiction, or cares only about the interests of certain communities, her exemption decisions undermine efficiency and perhaps even cost-effectiveness.
 In these cases, the regulator uses her discretion against society's best interests.